Rshezarr/RestAPI_CRUD/README.md

 $ go run .
 ```

 Server starts at port 8080.
-You can create and etc. by using Postman
+By using Postman, you can do create, read etc. queries.

 ## Author

-Rakhat (@Rshezar)
+Rakhat (@Rshezarr)

 ## Tools used in this project